UmaJenn/Hana/README.md

 Check out the newest version of Sakura that Flare has coded [here](https://github.com/Chiitoi/Sakura/)!

 # Features
-・Checks for valid/invalid invites and shows the total results at the end ・Able to see how many valid/invalid invites are in the channel ・Simple Commands to follow
-・Self host it yourself by cloning it locally or anywhere else that works, really
+・Checks for valid/invalid invites and shows the total results at the end\n・Able to see how many valid/invalid invites are in the channel\n・Simple Commands to follow \n・Self host it yourself by cloning it locally or anywhere else that works, really

 # Instructions
 For installation, configuration, usage and other information, please visit the wiki.